 Undergraduate Program in Human Biology: Curriculum

-The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.
+The Human Biology program offers both a Bachelor of Arts and Bachelor of Science degree option, as well as a minor and an honors program.

 Majors later pursue advanced training in professional or graduate programs, or work in diverse sectors.